-As a parent, you’re always looking for little clues that reveal your child’s personality.
-Do they naturally have a sense of humor, or are they more serious?
-Are they a daredevil, or do they play it safe?
+Parents are always looking for little clues that reveal who their child is.
+Does he have a sense of humor, or is he more serious?
+Is she a daredevil, or does she play it safe?
 Are they an introvert or an extrovert?

 According to Dr. Marti Olsen Laney in The Hidden Gifts of the Introverted Child, temperament (such as introversion or extroversion) is hard-wired.
 So, although we grow and change over time, we’re born as either introverts or extroverts.
-And you can tell fairly early on — Laney believes children begin to show signs of their temperament as early as four months of age.
+And you can tell fairly early on — Laney believes children begin to show signs of introversion or extroversion as soon as four months of age.

-Signs Your Child Might Be an Introvert
+Signs Your Baby or Toddler Is an Introvert

-2. They are sensitive to their environment.
+2. They’re sensitive to their physical environment.

 3. They had a low birth weight or were born pre-term.